OpenDataManchester/Open3P/docs/3_Data_Specification/3_7_Load.md

 # Load

-All the complete packaging from different levels (primary, secondary, and tertiary), including multipacks, put together to send to the final destination.
+All the complete packaging from different levels (primary, secondary, transit etc.), including multipacks, put together to send to the final destination.
 Each row corresponds a unique complete packaging (or multipack) item sent to a specific location during a specific time period.

 ## Table
 |Column|<div style="width:90px">Status</div>|Format|Notes|